 Tui is a Gudjal man, who grew up in Sydney.
-Tui is undertaking postdoctoral research in the Department of Statistical Science at Cornell University as part of his DPhil in Mathematics from the University of Technology Sydney.
-He will be under the supervision of Professor David Rupert, working on methodology and computing for functional data analysis in astrophysics.
+Tui has completed postdoctoral research in the Department of Statistical Science at Cornell University as part of his DPhil in Mathematics from the University of Technology Sydney.
+He was under the supervision of Professor David Rupert, working on methodology and computing for functional data analysis in astrophysics.

 Tui was awarded a Fulbright Future Scholarship, a AAA-Aurora Indigenous Scholarship and a Roberta Sykes Fellowship.